inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

 The `t_other.*` fields are a special set of fields which are resolved based on the content of the beacon's `t_other` field.

-The Boomerage agent allows to set custom-timer data, which represents a arbitrary key-value pair.
+The Boomerang agent allows to set custom-timer data, which represents a arbitrary key-value pair.
 The key represents the name of the timer and the value the timer's value which may be a duration or any number.
 This can be used by applications to measure custom durations or events.
 See the [Boomerang's documentation](https://developer.akamai.com/tools/boomerang/#BOOMR.sendTimer(name,value)) for more information.

 When using custom timers, Boomerang combines their values as a comma-separated list and sends them in the `t_other` attribute.
 For example, a beacon can be structured as follows: `t_other=t_domloaded|437,boomerang|420,boomr_fb|252`